BetterBOH/open-tender-skeleton/src/components/OrderSummaryDetail/README.md

 | `icon`     | `string` | Icon for the detail  | `''`    |
 | `imageUrl` | `string` | Image for the detail | `''`    |

-## Registering a custom `<OrderSummaryNode />`
+## Registering a custom `<OrderSummaryDetail />`

-The `RegistryLoader` will look for a component registered at `components.registry.OrderSummaryNode` and expects the key `import` to return a function that uses dynamic import syntax.
+The `RegistryLoader` will look for a component registered at `components.OrderSummaryDetail` and expects the key `import` to return a function that uses dynamic import syntax.